Building & designing tomorrow's products

 The Austin Regional Manufacturing Association, founded in 2013, works to insure that manufacturing remains among the most productive contributors to the regional economy through advocacy, workforce development, and networking.

-Total manufacturing employment in the region is at about 57,000 in 2017, up by 19 percent from 2010.
-Over 320 high-tech manufacturing firms employ 31,000, up 14 percent since 2010.
-High-tech manufacturing currently represents 55 percent of the region’s manufacturing employment.
+Total manufacturing employment in the region is at 70,000 in 2022, up by 23 percent from 2012.
+Of the region's 1,900 manufacturers, over 500 are in high tech sectors.
+High-tech manufacturing currently represents 63 percent of the region’s manufacturing employment.

 Innovation is a key export for the Austin high-tech economy.